-Our easy to follow forex trading guide offers an invaluable introduction to the 24/7 cut and thrust of the forex market.
+Our easy to follow forex trading and forex investing guide offers an invaluable introduction to the 24/7 cut and thrust of the forex market.
 If you’re keen to start your forex trading journey but need to brush up on the basics you’re in the right place.
 We’ve put together an array of easy to digest forex guides that should fill you in on the essentials before you dive in.

 Invest in forex, right now